bryant-har/ROS/src/cs4750_student/hw1_introduction/hw1.md

 $ source ~/homework_ws/devel/setup.bash
 $ roslaunch cs4750 teleop.launch
 ```
-Moving forward, we won’t always spell out that you’ll need to source the `homework_ws` workspace to do something.
+Moving forward, we won’t always spell out that you’ll need to activate the `homework_ws` workspace to do something.
 But remember that you can’t interact with ROS without having activated a workspace in your terminal.
 If you try to roslaunch and your terminal says “Command ‘roslaunch’ not found”, you probably forgot to activate the workspace!

 Like many `rosXXX` terminal commands, the first argument is the name of a package, and the second is the name of something inside that package (in this case, a launch file).